shadowhand/git-encrypt/README.md

 > There is [some controversy][4] over using this technique, so do your research and understand the implications of using this tool before you go crazy with it.

+## Requirements
+Openssl must be installed and the binary must be available in your $PATH.

 ## Installation

 Clone git-encrypt somewhere on your local machine: